Skip to main content

 Participant Documents

-All participants, regardless of program, are required to complete a Participant Waiver, and following their program are asked to complete a Program Evaluation.
+All participants, regardless of program, are required to complete a Participant Waiver.
+If participants are under 18, a parent or guardian must also sign the waiver.

 Getting There